Hanne Nabintu Herland: Public debate

-Since the outbreak of The Arab Spring, Herland has warned extensively against the Western naive belief that the Arab Spring would lead to Western democracy in the Middle East.
+Since the outbreak of the Arab Spring, Herland has warned extensively against the Western naive belief that the Arab Spring would lead to Western democracy in the Middle East.
 She has said the Arab Spring could become an Arab Winter.
 In March, 2011, she held a speech at the Oslo Symposium conference organised by various Christian right organisations, warning that chaos might be the result in Egypt after the fall of Hosni Mubarak.

-She has been sharply critical of US' involvement in the Middle East.
+She has been sharply critical of US's involvement in the Middle East.

 In 2014, she was featured by RT in Worlds Apart.
 The Russian embassy in Norway has recommended Herland's blog as a source of information about Russia.

 In 2017 Nabintu Herland claimed in an interview with the Norwegian newspaper Dagen that Russia's president Vladimir Putin is the greatest leader of our time.

-In 2018 Herland interviewed alt-right figure Milo Yiannopolous.
+In 2018 Herland interviewed alt-right figure Milo Yiannopoulos.
 She has also interviewed among others Bishop Harry Jackson, Dr. Paul Craig Roberts, Dr. Ron Paul, Kirbyjon Caldwell, Mohammad Usman Rana and Reginald Davis.

 In 2015 she produced a series called Jerusalem for the conservative Christian niche channel TV Visjon Norge, about conservative Israelis' view on the region.
 It was described by Dagbladet as giving a voice to the extreme right in Israel while not interviewing any Palestinians or moderate Israelis.
 The TV Series Jerusalem also aired at CBN in USA.

 The Norwegian Centre Against Racism wrote in a report on far-right extremism that Herland has expressed support for the Norwegian Defence League.